theolivenbaum/resin/README.md

 Why?

-If you question me on the merits of building your own full-text search, when there is already a well-known and very capable tool out there, Lucene.net, well, this whole article kind of falls apart or on it's head.
+If you question me on the merits of building your own full-text search, there is already a well-known and very capable tool out there, Lucene.net, well, this whole article kind of falls apart or on it's head.
 But ok, let's see, there's this:

 - You like Lucene and you're curious about the decisions behind the Lucene design and the reasons as to why it looks the way it does
 - You wonder why it's so damn fast